notseraphin/Bakery-MDP/README.md

 - The steady-state distribution reflects demand patterns in real data
 - The reported average daily cost represents the long-run expected operational cost when following the optimal policy

+**Analysis**

+Using real transaction-level sales data from a retail bakery, daily demand was modeled as a Markov Decision Process (MDP) with empirically estimated transition probabilities.
+The system state represents discretized demand levels, and actions correspond to daily ordering decisions.
+Holding, shortage, and ordering costs were explicitly incorporated into the reward function.

+The MDP was solved using value iteration, yielding an optimal stationary ordering policy that adapts to demand state.
+Monte Carlo simulations over 10,000 simulated days showed an average daily cost of 6.71 cost units, significantly reducing stockout frequency while avoiding systematic over-ordering.
+The steady-state distribution aligned closely with observed demand patterns, indicating that the model captures real demand uncertainty.

+Overall, the results demonstrate that a data-driven, state-dependent inventory policy can substantially improve long-run operational efficiency compared to fixed or heuristic ordering rules.

 **Technologies Used**

 - Python